cardano-foundation/cardano-academy/CONTRIBUTING.md

 ...Feel free to [Start a discussion](https://github.com/cardano-foundation/cardano-academy/discussions/new/choose)

 ## Thanks
-Feedback and contributions is welcome, and indeed needed.
-We are very grateful for the support of the entire Cardano community.
+Feedback and contributions are welcome, and indeed needed.
+As Cardano constantly evolves, we are very grateful for the support of the entire Cardano community.
 Thank you!

 *Contact us:* <academy@cardanofoundation.org>